CleanroomMC/ConfigAnytime/README.md

 ## ConfigAnytime

 #### Allows Forge configurations to be setup at any point in time.
-Especially for developers that use Forge's configuration system during coremod/tweaker's loading stage
+Especially for developers that use Forge's configuration system during coremod/tweaker's loading stage.

 ### Dev Usage: